-The University of North Carolina at Pembroke believes that education includes the development of the total person and not intellect alone.
-UNCP's Counseling & Testing Center provides services that are central to the overall mission of the university.
-These services help students to achieve their educational goals, to learn the process of problem solving, to increase and enhance their capacity for satisfying interpersonal relationships, to define their career goals, and to make full use of their potential for continued growth beyond their educational experience.
-Thus, the mission of the Counseling and Testing Center is to help students define and accomplish personal and academic goals while maintaining balance in their lives.
-These services are directed towards enhancing the skills, which students bring with them to UNCP, and encouraging the development of skills, which will make students more successful both at UNCP and beyond.
+The University of North Carolina at Pembroke believes that education includes the development of the whole person.
+UNCP’s Counseling and Psychological Services (CAPS) are central to the mission of the university.
+Our services help students to achieve their educational goals, to learn the process of problem solving, to increase and enhance their capacity for satisfying interpersonal relationships, and to make full use of their potential for continued growth beyond their educational experience.
+The mission of CAPS is to help students define and accomplish personal and academic goals while maintaining balance in their lives.
+Our services are directed towards enhancing the skills, which students bring with them to UNCP, and encouraging the development of skills, which will make students more successful both at UNCP and beyond.

-Our center offers confidential individual and group counseling, educational workshops, testing, and assessment.
+Our center offers confidential individual, couples and group counseling, educational workshops, psychiatric evaluations and medication monitoring, testing, and assessment.
 Licensed professionals provide counseling services for UNCP students without cost.
-Typical concerns addressed are stress, anxiety, homesickness, disordered eating patterns, depression, family concerns, alcohol and drug issues, self-esteem, sexuality and many others.
+Typical concerns addressed are depression, anxiety, disordered eating patterns, , family concerns, alcohol and drug issues, self-esteem, sexuality and many more.
 Services are typically provided by appointment, however, urgent care needs can be addressed immediately.

 The center offers several tests including the CLEP, TOEFL and MAT.
-To find out more about our testing and counseling services, contact us at 910-521-6202 or visit us on the web at www.uncp.edu/ct.
+To find out more about our testing services, contact us at 910-521-6202 or visit us on the web at www.uncp.edu/caps.
 Our center is located on the second floor of the Chavis University Center in room 243.

 The Givens Performing Arts Center (GPAC), on the campus of The University of North Carolina at Pembroke, is one of the finest performing arts facilities in the southeast.
 Since opening in 1975, some of the world's greatest artists and productions have graced the GPAC stage and allowed us to share their dreams, their traditions and their art.
 From Broadway's biggest hits, to show stopping concerts and family entertainment, with just over 1,600 seats, GPAC is home to the best in the performing arts!